Azure/prometheus-collector/otelcollector/test/README.md

   - The Prometheus UI should return a 200 for its UI pages for both the `prometheus-collector` replicaset and daemonset containers.
 - Query Metrics from the AMW
   - Querying for the `up` metric returns data.

+## Current Labels for Tests
+- Unlabeled: These tests should run on every basic cluster.
+- `operator`: Tests that should only run when the target allocator is enabled.
+- `arc-extension`: Tests that should only run on Arc clusters with the extension enabled.
+- `windows`: Tests that should only run on clusters that have Windows nodes.
+- `arm64`: Tests that should only run on clusters taht have ARM64 nodes.

 # File Directory Structure
 ```